csound/csound/examples/lisp/README.md

 ## Common Lisp

 To integrate Csound with Common Lisp, follow these steps.
-Installation and configuration are more straightforward on Linux, but certainly possible on OS X and Windows.
+Installation and configuration are more straightforward on Linux.
+On Windows, calling Csound with sb-alien is possible, but not with cffi, and Common Music's Lisp branch does not run thanks to errors in cm2.asd.

 1. Install Csound.
 I recommend installing pre-built binaries for 64 bit CPU architecture from [GitHub](http://csound.github.io/download.html).
 Of course you can always build Csound from sources, this is fairly straightforward on Linux but not for beginners on Windows or OS X.
 2. Install Lisp.
 I recommend [sbcl](http://www.sbcl.org/) (Steel Bank Common Lisp).